 What is Virtual Professional Organising (VPO)?

-It is ideal if you have decided that you are
+Virtual organising might be suitable for you if you have decided that you are

 - willing to learn and to work through the areas that you feel stuck

 - prepared to lift or move your belongings